Project

 How FDTD Works

-3. Source injection: A source (like a Gaussian pulse) is injected at a specific location, creating waves that propagate through the grid.
+- 3. Source injection: A source (like a Gaussian pulse) is injected at a specific location, creating waves.

-4. Boundary conditions: Perfectly Matched Layers (PML) absorb waves at the boundaries, preventing reflections that would contaminate the simulation.
+- 4. Boundary conditions: Perfectly Matched Layers (PML) absorb waves at the boundaries, preventing reflections.

 This simulation uses Convolutional Perfectly Matched Layer (CPML) boundary conditions.
-CPML is an advanced form of PML that provides better absorption of waves at oblique angles compared to the original Berenger PML.
+CPML provides better absorption of waves at oblique angles compared to standard PML.

 Applications